Family Educational Rights & Privacy Act of 1974 (FERPA)

 In accordance with the Family Educational Rights & Privacy Act of 1974 (FERPA) guidelines, East Carolina University and the Office of the Registrar are not able to provide confidential information pertaining to students without one of the following:

-• Written consent from student.
+- Written consent from student.
 This is done electronically through Pirate Port.
-Students will log in with their Pirate ID and Pass phrase and click on Tools, then click Buckley/FERPA Form to give authorization for third parties (including parents) to access their student record.
-See the How To guide for complete instructions on completing the Buckley form.
+Students will log in with their Pirate ID and Pass phrase and click on Tools, then click FERPA Form to grant authorization for third parties (including parents) to access their student records.
+See the FERPA resource site for complete instructions on granting FERPA permissions via ECU Parent and Family Portal.

 OR